nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Patient attribute validation

 Before every test case, ensure that the there are no patients.
+This can be done by executing the following before every test case:

 `patient clear --force true`